Dive Bomber (film): Plot

-Even though he has qualified as a naval aviator, Lee is still not trusted, considered a "grandstand player" and a "vulture", always there when someone crashes.
-His judgment over pilots' ability to fly is further resented when he grounds a pilot, Lieutenant Tim Griffin (Regis Toomey), who is suffering from chronic fatigue.
-In anger, Griffin resigns from the Navy and joins the Royal Air Force in Canada, but visits his old squadron when he is ferrying a new fighter from the Los Angeles factory.
-On his return flight, Griffin suffers from fatigue and dies attempting to land at an emergency field, completely misjudging his approach.

-Blake finally accepts that the flight surgeon is trying to help pilots survive dangerous, high-altitude flying, and volunteers as a "guinea pig" pilot for aerial experiments.
+Even though he has qualified as a naval aviator, Lee's judgment of pilots' ability to fly is resented by Blake when he grounds an old friend, Lieutenant Tim Griffin (Regis Toomey), who is suffering from chronic fatigue.
+In anger, Griffin resigns from the Navy and joins the Royal Air Force in Canada.
+However, he later dies when misjudging his approach during an attempted landing.
+Blake finally accepts that Lee is trying to help pilots survive dangerous, high-altitude flying, and volunteers as a "guinea pig" pilot for aerial experiments.
 The first flight test of a pressurized cabin nearly ends in disaster when the aircraft ices up and Blake passes out, forcing Lee to take over.
-After ground testing of a new invention jointly developed by Lee and Blake, a pressure suit, Blake is told that he did not pass his most recent flight physical and will be grounded.
-Taking off without permission, Blake carries out the aerial testing of the new suit, anyway, but when the oxygen regulator fails, he loses consciousness and fatally crashes.
-His notes are salvaged from the wreckage, however, and mass production of the suit can begin.
-In the final scene, Blake's self-sacrifice is acknowledged while Rogers and Lee are honored for their pioneering work in protecting pilots flying at high altitude.
+After ground testing of a pressure suit developed jointly by Lee and Blake, the latter is told that he did not pass his most recent flight physical and will be grounded.
+Without permission, Blake carries out the aerial testing of the new suit.
+Tragically, the oxygen regulator fails.
+As a result, Blake loses consciousness and fatally crashes.
+His notes are salvaged from the wreckage, however, and mass production of the suit begins.
+In the final scene, Blake's sacrifice is acknowledged while Rogers and Lee are honored for their pioneering work in protecting pilots flying at high altitude.